jasonxiexy/Scalable-Shopping-System/README.md

 # High-availability-shopping-system
+Build a scalable e-commerce platform using microservices architecture and Docker.
+The platform will handle various aspects of an online store, such as product catalog management, user authentication, shopping cart, payment processing, and order management.
+Each of these features will be implemented as separate microservices, allowing for independent development, deployment, and scaling.

-A high availability shopping(e-commerce) system with high concurrency using SpringBoot, Spring Cloud(Microservices architecture), Spring Cloud Gateway, MySQL, resillience4j, Openfeign, Spring Security, RabbitMQ, Redis, Bloom Filter, Zipkin and Sleuth.
-The front end is implemented using Angular.
+Such a high availability shopping(e-commerce) system with high concurrency using SpringBoot, Spring Cloud(Microservices architecture), Spring Cloud Gateway, MySQL, resillience4j, Openfeign, Spring Security, RabbitMQ, Redis, Bloom Filter, Zipkin and Sleuth.
+The front end potentially will be implemented using React.
-# Main Functions shown on the website

-- **User Login**
-  - Three example users are provided.
-  - Orders could be viewed through `MY PROFILE`
-- **Deals and Products**
-  - Deals and products are shown on the pages.
-- **Purchase restriction**
-  - Each item can only be bought **once** per user.
-- **Order cancellation policy**
-  - Orders will be cancelled by the system in **5 minutes** if users do not pay.
-- **Error handler**
-  - User-friendly error pages.
-There are a few reasons for showing error pages.
-    - Deals/products not found.
-    - Limits the access rate from users so that the servers will not crash.
-    - When a service is down, protects the system.
-- **Admin Login**
-  - A simple admin page that allows the admin to add/start/end a deal.
-  - link: `/admin/login`
-  - default username: `admin`, password: `admin123`
+# Backend Services Guideline

+Here are the core microservices for this e-commerce platform:

+1. **User Service**: Handles user registration, authentication, and profile management.
+2. **Product Catalog Service**: Manages product listings, categories, and inventory.
+3. **Shopping Cart Service**: Manages users’ shopping carts, including adding/removing items and updating quantities.
+4. **Order Service**: Processes orders, including placing orders, tracking order status, and managing order history.
+5. **Payment Service**: Handles payment processing, integrating with external payment gateways (e.g., Stripe, PayPal).
+6. **Notification Service**: Sends email and SMS notifications for various events such as order confirmation, shipping updates, (e.g. Twilio, SendGrid).

+## Additional Components:

+7. **API Gateway**: Serves as the entry point for all client requests, routing them to the appropriate microservice.
+It might be worth looking into Kong, Traefik, or NGINX for this purpose.
+8. **Service Discovery**: Automatically detects and manages service instances.
+You can use Consul or Eureka for service discovery.
+9. **Centralized Logging**: Aggregates logs from all microservices for easy monitoring and debugging.
+You can use the ELK stack (Elasticsearch, Logstash, Kibana) for this purpose.
+10. **Docker & Docker Compose**: Containerize each microservice and manages their orchestration, networking, and scaling.
+Docker Compose can be used to define and manage multi-container applications.
+11. **CI/CD Pipeline**: Automates the build, test, and deployment process of each microservice.
+You can use Jenkins, GitLab CI, or GitHub Actions for this purpose.

-# Back-end Tech
+# Backend Tech Stack

 ## MySQL & Mybatis
 Mybatis is a framework supporting SQL for operating MySQL.